Top 10 data security considerations when working remotely

 - Do not use unsecured, public wifi (such as in restaurants, coffee shops, etc) unless you are using a secure VPN or remote desktop session.
 When using home wifi, make sure your home wifi is secured with a strong password (greater than 10 characters, mixed upper and lower case, numeric and symbols) and strong encryption.
 For the encryption type, use WPA2.
 There are different types of WPA2, all are fine.
 Make sure you keep your home wifi software up to date, even if you are simply using your home computer to check your university email.

 - Be very careful when clicking links—even more careful than when working on campus.
 Be aware of URLs and website addresses when accessing sites on the internet.
 Do not visit sites you wouldn’t browse during the normal course of your work.
 We have specific protection mechanisms in place within the university environment to protect against “known bad” sites—some of those protections don’t extend to your home network.
 Use more caution when working from home or when connecting to the university network with a personal computer.
+For maximum protection, use an adblocker such as uBlock Origin.

 - Do NOT save sensitive data on your personal device.
 While it may make it easier to access, it is vulnerable to loss, corruption, cyber-attacks and viruses.
 Make sure sensitive data is only being stored in approved storage locations.